ksandile/app-for-books/README.md

 ### Step 4: Run the API

-To display the items in BookApp, you will need to run the API provided at this link:
+To display the items in BookApp, you will need to run the Server(API) provided at this link:
 [https://github.com/ksandile/book-serverAPI](https://github.com/ksandile/book-serverAPI)

 Follow the instructions in the `book-serverAPI` repository to set up and run the API locally.
 Once the API is running, it will provide the data that BookApp uses to display book information.